Dishes With Dad

 Rigatoni with Roasted Tomato Sauce

-A delicious rustic pasta dish featuring rigatoni noodles in a simple homemade oven roasted tomato sauce topped with ricotta and Parmesan cheese.
+This rigatoni with roasted tomato sauce is a delicious rustic pasta dish featuring rigatoni noodles in an easy homemade oven-roasted tomato sauce topped with ricotta and Parmesan cheeses.

 Overhead image of a bowl of roasted tomato pasta topped with ricotta and parmesan cheeses.